fathiraz/flowbell/README.md

 - 🔒 **On-device storage** – Webhook preferences, theme settings, and history stay in Room; hooks for `DataStore` or encryption are ready if you want to harden it further.
 - 📊 **Dashboards & analytics** – Dashboard surfaces totals and recent activity today; analytics screen is wired for deeper charts as the repositories grow.
 - 🔋 **Battery hints** – Utility suggests batch size and cadence tweaks based on power saver, charging state, and battery level.
-- 🛡️ **Debug tooling** – Hyperion, Timber, and Crashlytics helpers are available when you need to troubleshoot.
+- 🛡️ **Debug tooling** – Beagle debug menu, Timber, and Crashlytics helpers are available when you need to troubleshoot.

 ## 📸 Screenshots